oldschoolgg/bsodocs/custom-items/equippables.md

 ![](../.gitbook/assets/pernix.png) ![](../.gitbook/assets/virtus.png) ![](../.gitbook/assets/torva.png)

-These items can also be upgraded (except for Virtus Wand and Book) using Gorajan Shards to make Gorajan Armor.
+These items can also be upgraded (except for Virtus Wand and Book) using Gorajan Shards to make Gorajan Armour.

 Additionally, the **Zaryte** **Bow** is also obtainable as a drop.
 It gives a 20% boost to Nex and is used in creating the Hellfire Bow.